Rayappu Joseph

 Bishop Rayappu Joseph (இராயப்பு யோசப்; 16 April 1940 – 1 April 2021) was a Sri Lanka Tamil prelate and the Roman Catholic Bishop of Mannar.

 Early life and family

-Joseph was born on 16 April 1940 on the island of Neduntheevu in northern Ceylon to a practitioner of indigenous medicine Living in Cheddikulam and Mannar during his early childhood, he was educated at St. Patrick's College, Jaffna.
-Joseph has a Doctor of Canon Law degree from the Pontifical Urbaniana University.
+Joseph was born on 16 April 1940 on the island of Neduntheevu in northern Ceylon to a practitioner of indigenous medicine.
+Living in Cheddikulam and Mannar during his early childhood, he was educated at St. Patrick's College, Jaffna.
+Joseph had a Doctor of Canon Law degree from the Pontifical Urbaniana University.

 Career

-Joseph was ordained as a priest in December 1967.
+Joseph was ordained a priest in December 1967.
 He was a professor at the St Xavier's Seminary, Jaffna.
-In July 1992 he was appointed Bishop of Mannar and was ordained as a bishop in October 1992.
+In July 1992 he was appointed Bishop of Mannar and was ordained a bishop in October 1992.

 Joseph has been a vocal critic of the Sri Lankan government/Sri Lankan military's conduct during the Sri Lankan Civil War and the country's human rights record.
 This has led to him being threatened by government supporters.